Agoric/agoric-sdk/golang/cosmos/x/vbank/README.md

 ## Parameters

 - `feeCollectorName`: the module which handles fee distribution to stakers.
-- `feeEpochDuration`: the duration (in seconds) over which fees should be given to the fee collector.
+- `feeEpochDurationBlocks`: the duration (in blocks) over which fees should be given to the fee collector.

 ## State